-The UK’s Home Office are now regularly updating their guidance for immigrants in the UK and those wanting to make applications to come here during the COVID-19 lockdown.
+The UK’s Home Office are now regularly updating their guidance for immigrants in the UK and those wanting to make applications to come here.

-The latest position is set out in their guidance most recently updated on 1 November 2020.
+The latest position is set out in their employer guidance.

 If your employee is absent:

-- Employers who cannot afford to pay a full salary because they have temporarily reduced or ceased trading can reduce pay to 80% of salary or £2,500 per month, whichever is lower.
+- Employers who cannot afford to pay a full salary because they have temporarily reduced or ceased trading can reduce pay in line with government job support schemes.
 This must be part of a company-wide policy.
 These reductions must be temporary, and the employee’s pay must return to at least previous levels once these arrangements have ended.

 Where a Certificate of Sponsorship (CoS) has been issued but the sponsored individual has not been able to apply for a visa:

-- Anyone in the UK who had leave to remain expiring between 24 January 2020 and 31 July 2020 could have requested to have their visa extended until 31 July 2020 if they could not return home owing to travel restrictions and a further grace period was added up to 31 August 2020.
-Following that it was necessary to apply for an “exceptional assurance” to guard against adverse action or consequences after the leave to remain expired.
+- Anyone in the UK, who had leave to remain expiring by 30 June 2021 and could not return home owing to travel restrictions, can apply for an “exceptional assurance” to guard against adverse action or consequences after the leave to remain expired.

-- Anyone currently in the UK can who cannot travel owing to Covid can apply to switch to another category.
-This includes applications where you would usually need to apply for a visa from your home country.
-This includes people whose leave to remain ends up to 30 November 2020.
+- Anyone who was in the UK, and their visa expired up to 28 February 2021, who could not travel owing to COVID-19 could apply to switch to another category.
+This includes applications where they would usually need to apply for a visa from their home country.

 People outside the UK

-Right to work checks have been temporarily adjusted due to coronavirus (COVID-19).
-This is to make it easier for employers to carry them out.
-As of 30 March 2020 the following temporary changes have been made:
+Right to Work checks were temporarily adjusted due to Coronavirus (COVID-19).
+This was to make it easier for employers to carry them out.
+As of 30 March 2020, the following temporary changes were made and remain in force until 31 August 2021.

-Checks continue to be necessary and you must continue to check the prescribed documents listed in right to work checks: an employer’s guide.
+Checks continue to be necessary and you must continue to check the prescribed documents listed in right to work checks: an employer’s guide (most recently updated 2nd July 2021).
 It remains an offence to knowingly employ anyone who does not have the right to work in the UK.

 Because of COVID-19, some individuals may be unable to evidence their right to work.
 During this period, you must take extra care to ensure no-one is discriminated against as a job applicant or employee because they are unable to show you their documents.